What Is Eye Strain, or Asthenopia? Why Do My Eyes Feel Tired?

 Blue light not only causes eye fatigue and makes it more difficult to fall asleep and stay asleep at night, but studies are also starting to show that excessive exposure can put you at risk for macular degeneration.

 To prevent this, we recommend wearing blue light blocking glasses throughout your work day while you're on the computer or your cellphone.
-These also transition to sunglasses when outdoors, so you really don't need to take them off.

 Protecting your eyes is so important...you only get two of them!